christianjtr/dragonball-characters/README.md

 ### 🎯 Goals

-● App should be listing only 10 items initially
+- App should be listing only 10 items initially.
-● The list should be sorted by any available attribute Alphabetically ● Details view should contain at least 3 pieces of information not available in the list data.
+- The list should be sorted by any available attribute Alphabetically.
-● Details view should contain an image
+- Details view should contain at least 3 pieces of information not available in the list data and an image.
-● Use types-script regardless of the framework chosen.
+- Use types-script.
-● UI should look appealing and be responsive, but do not use a css-framework(Preprocessing is ok)
+- Do not use a css-framework(Preprocessing is ok)

 <a name="002"></a>